Dennis Bergkamp: International career

+Player profile

 Style of play

-Bergkamp was schooled in Total Football, a playing style and philosophy which relied on versatility.
+Bergkamp was schooled in Dutch Total Football, a playing style and philosophy which relied on versatility.
 This was primarily to maximise the footballer's potential; players tried out every outfield position before finding one that suited them best.
 Every age group at Ajax played in the same style and formation as the first team – 3–4–3 – to allow individuals to slot in without effort when moving up the pyramid.
 Bergkamp "played in every position apart from goalie" and believed he benefited from the experience of playing as a defender, as it helped him "know how they think and how to beat them".
 When he made his debut as a substitute against Roda JC, Bergkamp was positioned on the right wing, where he remained for three years.

 During his time at Inter Milan, Bergkamp was switched to the position of a main striker, but failed to cooperate with his offensive partner Rubén Sosa, whom he later called "selfish".
 Furthermore, due to his introverted character, he was accused of lacking consistency and leadership skills by the Italian press, and struggled to replicate his previous form during his time with Inter.
-When Bergkamp joined Arsenal in 1995, he enjoyed a successful strike partnership with Wright, and in later seasons Anelka and Henry, playing in his preferred position as a creative second striker.
+When Bergkamp joined Arsenal in 1995, he enjoyed a successful strike partnership with Ian Wright, and in later seasons, Nicolas Anelka and Thierry Henry, playing in his preferred position as a creative second striker.
 The arrival of Overmars in the 1997–98 season enhanced Bergkamp's play, as he was getting more of the ball.
 Between August and October 1997, he scored seven goals in seven league matches.
-A similar rapport developed between him and Ljungberg during the 2001–02 season.
+A similar rapport developed between him and Freddie Ljungberg during the 2001–02 season.